So, here you are. You've put yourself last for a long time. Until now.

 What is left when you go through a crisis is what matters.

 We will meet regularly via telehealth or in person to do the beautiful work of therapy.
-We will hold tender, compassionate, safe space for you to process your thoughts, feelings, and life experiences.
+I will hold tender, compassionate, safe space for you to process your thoughts, feelings, and life experiences.
 All without judgment.
-We are here for you.
+I am here for you.

 Your first session will be for the diagnostic assessment.
 Prior to the session, you will complete and submit the documents that we will need via the client portal.
 During this session, we will review them and will ask for a bit more information to flesh out an understanding of your symptoms, how they are impacting your life, and what goals you have.
 This will guide what treatment options are most appropriate.

-We offer a complimentary 15 minute meet and greet so that we can get to know one another a little bit.
+I offer a complimentary 15 minute meet and greet so that we can get to know one another a little bit.
 You can share what makes your heart so heavy and how you came to decide that you were ready to heal.
-We invite you to reach out.
+I invite you to reach out.
 You'll leave the call feeling triumphant at having taken the first small but significant step toward a better future.
 Reach out to schedule today.

 Research tells us that 70% of the population have experienced trauma.
 Trauma survivors experience an increase in physical and mental health symptoms, difficulty in relationships with others, and in managing emotions.
 Eye Movement Desensitization and Reprocessing (EMDR) Therapy can help.
 And we offer the magic of Intensive EMDR.

 Grief, whether it results from the actual death of a loved one, or from one of the many forms of symbolic loss that life sometimes brings, is a heavy weight to carry.
 When we are able to process it in a safe and compassionate space, we are able to move forward with it and become deeply attuned to living our lives fully, deeply, mindfully.